rodolfoap/jdocdb/README.md

 	Beak bool
 }

-// Then, declare them as 'Table' type Table interface {
-	Person | Animal
-}

 // Now, you can start SQLing... func Test_lib(t *testing.T) {
 	/* All functions have some PARAMETERS and then [ PREFIX [, SUFFIX] ],